-1. Short for Power Supply and sometimes abbreviated as PSU, which is short for Power Supply Unit.
-The PS is an internal hardware component used to supply the components in a computer with power by converting potentially lethal 110-115 or 220-230 volt alternating current (AC) into a steady low-voltage direct current (DC) usable by the computer.
-A power supply is rated by the number of watts it generates.
-For example, the image to the right, is of an Antec True 330, a 330 Watt power supply and an example of what a computer power supply looks like.
+1. Short for power supply and sometimes abbreviated as PSU, which is short for Power Supply Unit.
+A power supply is an internal hardware component that supplies components in a computer with power.
+The power supply converts a 110-115 or 220-230 volt alternating current (AC) into a steady low-voltage direct current (DC) usable by the computer and rated by the number of watts it generates.
+For example, the image to the right is an Antec True 330, a 330 Watt power supply and an example of a computer power supply.

-Caution: Do not open the power supply, it contains capacitors that are capable of holding hold electricity even if the computer is off and unplugged for a week, if not longer.
+Caution: Do not open the power supply, it contains capacitors that can hold electricity even if the computer is off and unplugged for a week.